MichaelKovich/kovy-emr/README.md

 ### Billing (Stripe)

 Patients have the ability to pay outstanding bills from within the application.
 This process is handled by Stripe and the react-stripe-checkout package.
 The user's credit card information is not stored or processed in the application.
 Instead, it's tokenized via Stripe.js and the token is shipped to Stripe via Express.
 This enhances the security of the process and reduces compliance burdens and overall liability.
 When selecting a bill to pay, the user can see the amount and a brief description of the nature of the charge.
-When the transaction is complete, the bill is marked as paid and no longer visible on the billing page.
+When the transaction is complete, the bill is marked as paid and no longer visible on the outstanding bills page.

 ### Nodemailer and Amazon SES